isomerpages/nlb-curiocity/_sample/Gardens, Cemeteries and Parks.md

 ### **Fort Canning Park**

-The Fort Canning Park that we know today was formerly known as King George V Jubilee Park.
+The Fort Canning Park that we know today was formerly known as King George V Park.
 Completed in 1938, it was a beautifully landscape park with....

 |   |
 |:--------:|